 Teachable vs. Udemy

 Teachable is a platform that offers you to sell your courses without having to market yourself.
 You alone are in charge of selling and promoting your courses.
-This is a good feature because you get complete control over every aspect of creating and selling your classes.
+This is an outstanding feature because you get complete control over every aspect of creating and selling your classes.

 Udemy primarily focuses on selling online courses.
 It will promote your courses to its audience, but this will come at a price.
 When you sell a course, you’ll have to share a percentage (50%) of your profit.